Pastoral Care, Chaplain and Senior School Counsellor

 Senior School Counsellor

 As a school we recognize the importance of mental health, particularly during the teenage years, and therefore offer pupils the opportunity for individual counselling with a qualified counsellor.
-The service is led by Mrs Carolyn Varney and appointments take place on Tuesdays and Thursdays.
+The service is led by Mrs Carolyn Varney and appointments take place on Monday morning, Tuesdays and Thursdays.
 Counselling can be initiated by a pupil self-referring, at the enquiry of a parent or because a member of staff has identified that it would be beneficial.

 In today’s culture it is not unusual during the teenage years for a period of counselling to be helpful.
 The counselling provides a place where the pupil can talk about whatever is on their mind and causing them stress.
 For example, relationships with their family or friends, worrying feelings and emotions or upsetting memories.
 It is now much better understood how emotional issues can impact a pupil’s ability to focus on their work and get the most out of life.

 The counselling service is discrete and endeavours to minimise any impact on the pupil’s learning by working (as far as possible) around their academic timetable.
 The sessions last around 45 to 50 minutes to fit in with the school timetable.
 The counselling provides confidentiality (within safeguarding limits) between the pupil and the counsellor.
 This confidentiality is important to create a safe place for the pupil to talk about whatever is on their mind.
-The school bears the cost of up to three counselling sessions, after which the parents are asked to contribute.
+The school bears the cost of up to six counselling sessions, after which the parents are asked to contribute.

 For more information about the counselling service please contact Carolyn Varney.